calmjs/calmjs/README.rst

     declared module structures.

 Better integration of JavaScript toolchains with Python environment
-    This basically is a framework for building toolchains for working with JavaScript that integrates well with existing Python packages and environment.
+    Rather, providing a framework for building toolchains for working with tools written in JavaScript for JavaScript that integrates well with existing Python packages and environment.

     There are no limitations as to how or what this can be done, as this is left as an implementation detail.
 For an example (when this is